Exeter City are pleased to have offered three professional contracts to players from their under-18s side.

 …on Joel Randall

-“Joel is the top scorer in the team at present but I think more importantly, he has found a level of professionalism and consistency to stay in the game.
-Joel has really contributed to the team this year with his hard work and willingness to effect the game on and off the ball.”
+“Joel is the top scorer in the team at present but I think, more importantly, he has found a level of professionalism and consistency to stay in the game.
+Joel has really contributed to the team this year with his hard work and willingness to affect the game on and off the ball.”

 …on Harry Kite